Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 Adjusting Water Flow For Baby Cherry Shrimps

-If the shrimp tank has any instrument that creates water flow, check if it is too much for the baby shrimps.
+If the shrimp tank has any instrument that creates water flow, check if it is too much for the baby shrimp.
 Baby cherry shrimps can’t swim well, especially in the presence of a strong current.

 However, a little bit of water flow throughout the tank is never a bad thing.